schryer/python_course_material/day_2_shell/README.md

     are
     good

-then CONTROL+d.
+then `Ctrl-d`.
 You should is the lines:

     are
     good

 printed back at you.
-The CONTROL+d keyboard shortcut inserts an *end-of-file* character.
+The `Ctrl-d` keyboard shortcut inserts an *end-of-file* character.
 It is sort of the standard way of telling the program "I'm done entering data".
 The `|` character is replaces the data from the keyboard with data from another command.
 You can string all sorts of commands together using the pipe.

 The philosophy behind these command line programs is that none of them really do anything all that impressive.
-BUT when you start chaining them together, you can do some really powerful things really efficiently.
+HOWEVER, when you start chaining them together, you can do some really powerful things very efficiently.
 If you want to be proficient at using the shell, you must learn to become proficient with the pipe and redirection operators:
 `|`, `>`, `>>`.